arijit69-web/BackEnd-Development-in-JavaScript/13. Version Control with GIT/Git Starters.md

 Ans: `git rm`:
 *Action*: Permanently removes a file from both the working directory and the staging area (index).
 *Working directory*: Deletes the file completely.
-*Staging area*: Removes the file from the list of changes to be committed.
+*Staging area*: Removes the file from the list of changes to be committed. `git restore`:

-`git restore`:u

 *Action*: Recovers a file to its last committed state, discarding any uncommitted changes.
 *Working directory*: Overwrites the modified file with the last committed content.
 *Staging area*: Not affected by default.